 London’s iconic double-decker red buses just scream, “I’m in London”!
 (Along with their red telephone booths).
 When I am with my daughter, we use buses a lot, but they are harder for me to understand than the subway system.

 When I am in London, I travel primarily on foot whenever I can.
 I love the excitement of the crowds and looking at all the old buildings.
 It has always made me feel alive!
 I love all the High Streets (main streets of different neighborhoods) and the beautiful parks.
 It is not unusual for me to walk 5-8 miles a day when I am in London.
 Many things to do are quite near to each other and it is always nice to just get out and walk, get some exercise, and feel that London vibe!

 As you can see from both screenshots above, Chase points will transfer at 70,000 points for business class seats.
 If you want to travel economy-class, it is usually 60,000 points round trip.
 Knowing this, I can best travel hack by signing up for the Chase Sapphire Preferred Credit Card and earning 64,000 points after minimum spend.
-But if you know me, I’m going in business class, so I will also sign up for the Chase Ink Business Credit Card and earn 85,000 points after minimum spend (I’m adding on the points I get for the minimum spend too).
-That gives me 149,000 Ultimate Rewards, more than enough for a round trip ticket in business class.
+But if you know me, I’m going in business class, so I will also sign up for the Chase Ink Business Credit Card and earn 75,000 points as a signup bonus after meeting the minimum spend.

 London has many hotel chains that we can use credit card points for including, Marriott, IHG, Hyatt, and Hilton.
 Let’s look at a few possibilities.